 UI/UX design includes a wide range of methodologies to ensure that an end product achieves its core (often business) objectives whilst providing its users with the most efficient and engaging experience possible.
 UX is best to be thought of as the beginning of the design cycle, it's where your mission is to understand in detail what problem you're trying to solve for your users.
+First identify the problem, then work on the solution.
 Together with the actual visual user–interface design of a website or application, the focus remains on the user's experience and interaction.

 Often, the interface design (UI) is intertwined with the experience design (UX), but they are entirely different.
 However, I personally see both fields as a whole.
 User experience is comprised of both functionality and visibility, but when addressing the two as linked fields, it's obvious that one relies on the other.